adaptive-democracy/hopeful-path/talks/talk.democracy.md

 # we have the *duty* of hope

-problems will not be solved unless we *stubbornly insist* on solving them
+we must *stubbornly insist*

 we must ask *how* it is possible, not *if* it is possible

-many people are relying on us: those who are already alive, and countless more in the long-term future
+many relying on us: those already alive, and countless more in the future

 ---
 layout: chapter-title